EAGLE-1: Advancing Europe's Leadership in Quantum Communications

 The EAGLE-1 project is co-funded by ESA, the European Union (EU), the space agencies of Germany, Luxembourg, Austria, Italy, the Netherlands, Switzerland, Belgium and the Czech Republic, as well as the industry.

-The EAGLE-1 satellite is due to launch in 2024, and will complete three years of in-orbit mission supported by the European Commission.
-It will provide the European Union governments, institutions and critical business sectors early access to long-distance QKD, pathing the way towards ultra-secure data transmissions across the EU.
+The EAGLE-1 satellite will be launched by Arianespace on the Vega C rocket from Europe’s Spaceport from French Guiana.
+The sovereign end-to-end space-based solution will complete three years of in-orbit mission supported by the European Commission, and it will provide the European Union governments, institutions and critical business sectors early access to long-distance QKD, pathing the way towards ultra-secure data transmissions across the EU.